advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/sms.md

 ![](/assets/10_Create and test a SMS integration.png)

-Step3: "Setup your account "
+Step 3: "Setup your account "

 Binding credit card \(we can pass this procedure, and used SMS successfully\)![](/assets/11_2ndsetupdone.png)